-New York can be overwhelming as the atmosphere is always loud, bustling and quickly moving.
-If you have never experienced it before it can leave your head spinning with no shortage of things to see and places to go.
+New York can be overwhelming as the atmosphere is always loud, bustling, and quickly moving.
+If you have never experienced it before it can leave your head spinning and with no shortage of things to see and places to go.

-Tourist traps are abundant here and it would be impossible to avoid them all and to be honest some of them are just worth the trap depending on your taste and how many times you have been to this great city.
+Tourist traps are abundant here and it would be impossible to avoid them all.
+To be honest some of them are just worth the trap depending on your taste and how many times you have been to this great city.

-- Walk – Wear your walking shoes and instead of spending extra money on a cab or other rides offers; use the Subway to get you in the general area of where you want to be.
+- Walk – Wear your walking shoes.
+Instead of spending extra money on a cab or other ride offers; use the Subway to get you to the general area of where you want to be.
 Plan your day so you can use your legs and save your wallet.

-- Subway – Buy a Metro card and depending on how long you plan to stay, way out the pros and cons of pay per ride versus metro card options.
+- Subway – Buy a Metro card.
+Depending on how long you plan to stay, way out the pros and cons of pay-per-ride versus metro card options.

-- Central Park – Beautiful and a staple in taking in all that is New York however crowds can sometimes be a problem and if you prefer beauty without the beast head over to Prospect Park in Brooklyn.
+- Central Park – Beautiful and a staple in taking in all that is New York.
+However, crowds can sometimes be a problem.
+If you prefer beauty without the beast head over to Prospect Park in Brooklyn.

-- Statue of Liberty – If you are not keen at having to see this beauty up close and personal but still want great photo opportunities I would suggest using the Staten Island Ferry which is completely free.
+- Statue of Liberty – If you are not keen on having to see this beauty up close and personal but still want great photo opportunities.
+I would suggest using the Staten Island Ferry which is completely free.

-- Little Italy – Authentic Italian food can be found around NYC.
-Little Italy can be expensive and crowded so head over to the Bronx for a bit of Italy and you won’t be disappointed.
+- Little Italy – Authentic Italian food can be found all around NYC.
+Little Italy can be expensive and crowded.
+Head over to the Bronx for a bit of Italy and you won’t be disappointed.

-- Empire State Building – NYC skyline can be seen from lots of areas around the city so instead of shelling out money to visit the top of this building try spots within Long Island and even Brooklyn.
+- Empire State Building – The NYC skyline can be seen from lots of areas around the city.
+So instead of shelling out money to visit the top of this building try spots within Long Island and even Brooklyn.

-- Rockefeller Center – As loving as this and has been seen countless times in media the price and crowds will make you think otherwise.
+- Rockefeller Center – As loving as this has been seen countless times in media the price and crowds will make you think twice about visiting.
 There are lots of free options for skating around the city during the winter.

 - Times Square